dgreisen/u2db/html-docs/conflicts.rst

-with each generation, that can be used to detect the case where replica A and replica B have previously synchronised at generation N, and subsequently replica B is somehow reverted to an earlier generation (say, a restore from backup), and then new changes are made to it.
-It could end up at generation N again, but with completely different data.
+with each generation, that can be used to detect the case where replica A and replica B have previously synchronised at generation N, and subsequently replica B is somehow reverted to an earlier generation (say, a restore from backup, or somebody made a copy of the database file of replica B at generation
+< N, and tries to synchronise that), and then new changes are made to it.
+It
+could end up at generation N again, but with completely different data.
 Having random unique transaction ids will allow replica A to detect this situation, and refuse to synchronise to prevent data loss.
+(Lesson to be learned from
+this: do not copy databases around, that is what synchronisation is for.)

 Implementations are not required to use transaction ids.
 If they don't they should return an empty string when asked for a transaction id.
 All